shwetabhati09/MobileLabs-Automation/README.md

 # TrustNativeautomationTests

 TODO: This project contains UFT scripts for nativeautomation via Trust.
-The scripts will are cross platform and run on both iOS and Android. iOS 9.3+ and Android 4.3+ are supported.
+The scripts are cross platform and run on both iOS and Android. iOS 9.3+ and Android 4.3+ are supported.

 ## Requirements

 * Recommended UFT 12 or later.
-As of this writing UFT 14 has issues with Trust so please don’t use it.
-* deviceConnect 7.4 with Trust and CLI downloaded from the server.
+* deviceConnect 7.4 or later with Trust and CLI downloaded from the server.

 ## Usage